foreverfl/vscode/docs/editor/debugging.md

 VS Code also supports compound launch configurations for starting multiple configurations at the same time; for more details, please read this [section](#compound-launch-configurations).

 In order to start a debug session, first select the configuration named **Launch Program** using the **Configuration dropdown** in the **Run and Debug** view.
-Once you have your launch configuration set, start your debug session with `kb(workbench.action.debug.start)`.
+Once you have your launch configuration set, start your debug session with `F5`.

 Alternatively, you can run your configuration through the **Command Palette** (`Ctrl+Shift+P`) by filtering on **Debug: Select and Start Debugging** or typing `'debug '` and selecting the configuration you want to debug.